Cleaning up our ACT:

 Back on the ground in the modern day Middle East, it’s worth pointing out and bringing attention to one of the most bizarre alliances, a product of so-called “US Intelligence.”
 The US Intel and Military communities seem so desperate to work with anyone who might be able to destabilize the Islamic Republic of Iran, even a Marxist splinter group cult makes the cut.
 Take the Mojahedin-E Khalq (MEK), please.
 The MEK was taken off the US Terrorism Watch List, but Iran would appreciate it very much if the USA would put it back on.
 It's certainly on Iran's list as a terrorist group.

-With approximately 280 members, the MEK group's core members were for many years confined to Camp Ashraf in Iraq, particularly after the MEK and U.S. forces signed a cease-fire agreement of "mutual understanding and coordination" in 2003, according to Wiki.
+The MEK group's core members were for many years confined to Camp Ashraf in Iraq, particularly after the MEK and U.S. forces signed a cease-fire agreement of "mutual understanding and coordination" in 2003, according to Wiki.
 The group was later swept up and relocated en masse to Albania.
 Maybe the CIA realized they were too weird to work with to destabilize Iran.

 After all, this MEK group is a bunch Iranian communists who took Iraq’s side when Iraq invaded during the bloody Iran/Iraq conflict.
 But, oh, and by the way, the USA took Iraq’s side there too, secretly backing the psychotic, chemical weapon-using Saddam Hussein.